8go/matrix-commander/README.md

   Instead of `~/.config` the variable `XDG_CONFIG_HOME` will be used.
   See https://specifications.freedesktop.org/basedir-spec/latest/ar01s03.html.
 - new option `--has-permission` (see also Issue #324 in matrix-nio)
+- new option `--room-get-visibility` to find out if room is private or public

 # Summary, TLDR